Calanthe/Calanthe.github.io/_drafts/sliding-puzzle-game-phaser.markdown

 {% endhighlight %}

 Our loaded spritesheet will be named `background` and it will be divided into frames 200x200 each.
-The canvas size is 800x600 so it means that on that board we will have 4 pieces in each row and 3 pieces in each column.
-This will be quite easy game so if you need a bigger challenge, change the `PIECE_WIDTH` and `PIECE_HEIGHT` to smaller values, like 100.
+The canvas size is 800x600 so that means that on that board we will have 4 pieces in each row and 3 pieces in each column.
+This will be quite easy so if you need a bigger challenge, change the `PIECE_WIDTH` and `PIECE_HEIGHT` to smaller values, like 100.

-When the image will be loaded, `Phaser` will fire another state, `create` when we have `prepareBoard` method:
+Once the image has been loaded, `Phaser` will fire another state, `create` where we have the `prepareBoard` method:

 {% highlight js %}